 It is essential, however, that all those within the community respect the Christian ethos and purpose of the college.
 At its core remains the original mission to train priests in the catholic tradition of the Church of England, so much of the natural rhythm of the life of the college is based around this formation.

 Like most colleges, we run regular services in the chapel and church which all members of the college community are welcome to attend if they so choose.
-These are not compulsory for graduate and PGCE students.
+These are not compulsory for any non-ordinand students.
 For those studying for ordained ministry they are an integral part of their residential training and formation.

 Candidates for ordination in the Church of England are sponsored by the bishop of their diocese.
 Under normal circumstances, bishops will only sponsor candidates who have been recommended for training by a Bishops’ Advisory Panel (BAP).
 In the first instance, those thinking about a vocation to ordination should speak to their parish priest and to their Diocesan Director of Ordinands (DDO).